chocolatey/docs/input/en-us/create/create-packages-quick-start.md

 ## Examples

-Here are some simple examples. **NOTE**: This needs updated with checksums and newer package concepts.
+Here are some simple examples.

+> :memo: **NOTE** This needs updated with checksums and newer package concepts.
 Please run `choco new` when creating packages as it contains all of the most up to date notes.

 ### chocolateyInstall.ps1 for .exe installer